DeepHiveMind/Automated-DevSecOps-CI-CD-Pipeline-hosted-at-AWS/Readme.md

 # Jenkins Multibranch Pipeline

-This example uses a [Jenkins multi-branch pipelines].
+This example uses a [Jenkins multi-branch pipelines](https://www.jenkins.io/blog/2015/12/03/pipeline-as-code-with-multibranch-workflows-in-jenkins/https://www.jenkins.io/blog/2015/12/03/pipeline-as-code-with-multibranch-workflows-in-jenkins/).
 The code for this pipeline can be found [here](./Jenkinsfile).

 Jenkins multi-branch pipelines build all your branches in your repository under source code